grauds/clematis.doc/docs/clematis-explained/code-standards.md

 ### Plugins For React

-ESLint uses plugins for configuration, and it requires a few plugins for React and Prettier, for example as below.
-They are added by eslint config initialization tool:
+ESLint uses plugins for configuration, and it requires a few plugins for React, JavaScript, Typescript, Jest and Prettier, for example as below:
 ````json
 {
     "devDependencies": {